aelias-c/B-TIM/README.md

 ## Brown Temperature Index Model (B-TIM)

 This simple distributed model uses (sub-daily or daily frequency) temperature and precipitation inputs and generates a daily record of snow depth and snow density on the same grid as the input data.
 Each water year starts on August 1 and ends on July 31, with 0m snow depth everywhere on August 1.
+The current configuration accepts square grids or single points only.

 The model captures a single snow layer which evolves under the following processes:
 * New snowfall -> Hedstrom/Pomeroy (1998) relationship for new snow density; snow layer density updated as weighted average